Objects

 Dreaming About a Closed Door: Meaning, Psychology & Symbolism

-Dreaming of a closed door may reflect feelings of limitation or unfulfilled potential.
+Dreams of a closed door can reflect feelings of being blocked or opportunities awaiting exploration.

 Written by: DreamMeaning Editorial Team